Tautological bundle

 the dual of the hyperplane bundle or Serre's twisting sheaf $\mathcal{O}_{\mathbb{P}^n}(1)$.
 The hyperplane bundle is the line bundle corresponding to the hyperplane (divisor) $\mathbb{P}^{n-1}$ in $\mathbb{P}^n$.
 The tautological line bundle and the hyperplane bundle are exactly the two generators of the Picard group of the projective space.

 In Michael Atiyah's "K-theory", the tautological line bundle over a complex projective space is called the standard line bundle.
 The sphere bundle of the standard bundle is usually called the Hopf bundle. (cf. Bott generator.)

-More generally, there are also tautological bundles on a projective bundle of a vector bundle as well as a Grassmann bundle.
+More generally, there are also tautological bundles on a projective bundle of a vector bundle, as well as a Grassmann bundle.

-The older term canonical bundle has dropped out of favour, on the grounds that canonical is heavily overloaded as it is, in mathematical terminology, and (worse) confusion with the canonical class in algebraic geometry could scarcely be avoided.
+The older term canonical bundle has dropped out of favour, on the grounds that canonical is already a heavily overloaded term, in both mathematical terminology and confusion with the canonical class in algebraic geometry could scarcely be avoided.